nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-Note: As of `v1.6` clashing lessons are not allowed, hence when a `Student` is deleted, all of his/her lessons can be safely deleted as well.
+Note: As of `v1.6` clashing lessons are not allowed, hence when a `Person` is deleted, all of his/her lessons can be safely deleted as well.
 No other students will have the same lesson time.
 The team is considering allowing clashing lessons after warning users for a future release.

 </box>